• Skip to primary navigation

 Action Item #1: Revamp your website

-In over a dozen years of owning and running websites, I can tell you one thing for sure: There’s always something that needs to be done.
+In over a two decades of owning and running websites, I can tell you one thing for sure: There’s always something that needs to be done.

-I could have updated my website yesterday but I can guarantee that there’ll still be something left to do today.
+I might have updated my website yesterday, and yet I can guarantee there’s still more left for me to do today.
 It could be a new technique that I’ve learned or a page that I haven’t optimized or a new piece of work that I haven’t yet added.
+While it will never be fully done, it’s important that your website showcase your work and tell potential clients how they can hire you.

-If you want to find new clients, first make it easy for new clients to find you.
+If you want to find new clients, make it easy for new clients to find you.

 Action Item #2: Talk to potential clients, meet them when you can

 It’s easy enough to get work sitting in your office from clients across the globe.
 But when you can, get out and meet people.
-You know, the old fashioned way: face-to-face.
+You know, the old-fashioned way: face-to-face.
 I’ve found that editors I’ve met in person never ignore my emails.
 In fact, they’re often keen to give me additional work once they know me in person.
-When meeting isn’t an option (most of my clients are US-based), I set up phone calls with them.
+When meeting isn’t an option (most of my clients are US-based), I set up phone calls.
 People who can put a voice or a face to a name are much more likely to give you work.
 Once they like what you’ve done, they’ll likely give you more of it.

-If you need to find new clients, try to set up meetings with your top targets.
+If you need to find new clients, try to set up meetings with your best editors and clients.

 Action Item #3: Ask a freelancer out for coffee

-If you’re on the hunt and need to find new clients, you know the kind of person who might have exactly the right contacts?
+If you’re on the hunt and need to find new clients, you know who might have exactly the right contacts?
 Yep, a fellow freelancer.

 Action Item #4: Ask an existing client for a testimonial

-This is one of those marketing tips that are so quick and simple to do, taking no more than a few minutes, yet most of us don’t even think to do it.
-The next time you successfully finish an assignment, ask your client for a testimonial.
+This is one of those marketing tips that are so quick and simple to do, taking only a few minutes, yet most of us don’t even think to do it.
+The next time you finish an assignment, ask your client for a testimonial.
 Put it on your own website or LinkedIn.
 Most of your clients, including editors, will be happy to do this.

 Action Item #5: Create a testimonials page

-While I always found it awkward to ask for testimonials from my editors (I’m getting there, I promise), I was lucky in that I got a lot of reader feedback.
-I once had a “nice things people say about me” page on my website.
-Editors often said it was very impressive.
-It included letters to editors of magazines and newspapers about my work, as well as direct email that I had received as a result of it.
+While I always found it awkward to ask for testimonials from my editors, I was lucky in that I received a lot of reader feedback very early in my career.
+I once had a “nice things people say about me” page on my website and editors frequently told me how impressive it was.
+It included letters to editors of magazines and newspapers about my work, as well as direct email that I had received as a result.
 (Quick tip: Unless the letter to an editor is published, ask for permission from the reader to use it.)

 Little marketing efforts like this can tip the balance in your favor when approaching new clients.